Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Refund Policy.md

 ### 2. Unacceptable Processes

 1. We need to be able to prove that the claimed subscriber is the true subscriber.
 Inadequate proof may result in your request being rejected.
 2. We ask for reasonable notice to resolve your issue.
 As such, we request that you make the effort to follow one of the acceptable processes above before seeking a chargeback (AKA card dispute, bank dispute, charge dispute, etc.), which are not the same as refunds.
 Chargebacks incur fees against us from our financial institutions and cause reputational harm with them.
-We consider chargebacks initiated without first attempting to resolve the issue through our refund process to be abusive (subject to the exception in **§III(3) Chargeback Exceptions** below).
-Certain actions arising from abusive chargebacks, including account termination for fraudulent conduct, may be final and therefore not eligible for appeal - except where **both** of the following are true:
+With exception to **§III(3) Chargeback Exceptions** below, we consider chargebacks initiated without first attempting to resolve the issue through our refund process to be abusive.
+Penalties arising from abusive chargebacks, including account termination for abusive or fraudulent conduct, may be final and therefore not eligible for appeal, except where **both** of the following are true:
    1. You submitted only one chargeback for a Compendium transaction to your bank or payment processor, ever, AND;
    2. You have submitted a valid refund request by either of the above processes in **§III(1) Acceptable Processes** above, and have not received a statement from us within 30 days, attesting that your refund has been processed.

 ### 3. Chargeback Exceptions

-A chargeback is not treated as abusive under **§III(2)** above where you reasonably believed the transaction was unauthorized, fraudulent, or otherwise required immediate action through your financial institution - in that circumstance, first attempting to resolve the matter through our refund process is not a precondition.
+A chargeback is not treated as abusive under **§III(2)** above where you reasonably believed the transaction was unauthorized, fraudulent, or otherwise required immediate action through your financial institution.
+In such a circumstance, first attempting to resolve the matter through our refund process is not a precondition.

 The Service reserves the right, but not the obligation, to review requests for reinstatement arising from other exceptional circumstances not described above.